ZipCodeCore/Maven.LearnerLab/README.md

 -
 ### Part 9.0 - Test `ZipCodeWilmington`
 * Create a `TestZipCodeWilmington` class.
-	* Create a `testHostLecture` method which ensures that each of the `Student`'s `totalStudyTime` instance variable is incremented by the specified `numberOfHours` upon invoking the `hostLecture` method.
+	* Create a `testHostLecture` method which ensures that each of the `io.zipcoder.interfaces.Student`'s `totalStudyTime` instance variable is incremented by the specified `numberOfHours` upon invoking the `hostLecture` method.